LLaszlo89/GreenFoxGiggle/Week 1/css-Layout/FirestThreeExercises/README.md

-For the exercise 3.1, 3.2, 3.3 are in the same CSS file
+The exercise 3.1, 3.2, 3.3 are in the same CSS file.